evgrmn/FastAPI_JWT_example/README.md

 *Installing dependencies with Poetry [instruction](https://python-poetry.org/docs/)*

-*Change dependency in pyproject.toml on line 9 to your python version*
+If necessary, change the dependency in *pyproject.toml* on line 9 to your version of Python

 Install dependencies `poetry install`